Australian Aboriginal English: Country

 The word "country" has special meaning for Aboriginal people; it has a "spiritual and philosophical dimension" by which they relate to a certain place.
 This meaning is now regarded to be part of Australian English, as it has become familiar to non-Indigenous Australians, for example in Welcome to Country ceremonies and the term connection to country, signifying the deep attachment to, and obligation to care for, the traditional lands of their group.

-Country (short for "countryman") can be used as a greeting or salutation for someone from one's own group or home location.

 Dardy

 Dardy originates in South-western Western Australia and means "cool", or really good.

 Deadly

 Deadly is used by many Aboriginal people to mean excellent, or very good, in the same way that "wicked", "sick" or "awesome" is by many young English speakers.
 Deadly Awards (aka Deadlys) were awards for outstanding achievement by Aboriginal and Torres Strait Islander people.

 This usage is not exclusive to Aboriginal people.
 It is commonly heard in Ireland.

 Fella

 In some forms of Aboriginal English, "fellow" (usually spelt fella, feller, fullah, fulla, etc.) is used in combination with adjectives or numerals, e.g. "big fella business" = "important business", "one-feller girl" = "one girl".
 This can give it an adverbial meaning, e.g. "sing out big fella" = "call out loudly".
 It is also used with pronouns to indicate the plural, e.g. "me fella" = "we" or "us", "you fella" = "you all".
 Other words include blackfella (an Aboriginal person) and whitefella (a white person).